Coffee roasting: Roasts

 Some coffee roasters use names for the various degrees of roast, such as "city roast" and "French roast", for the internal bean temperatures found during roasting.
 Recipes known as "roast profiles" indicate how to achieve flavor characteristics.
 Any number of factors may help a person determine the best profile to use, such as the coffee's origin, variety, processing method, moisture content, bean density, or desired flavor characteristics.
-A roast profile can be presented as a graph showing time on one axis and temperature on the other, which can be recorded manually or using computer software and data loggers linked to temperature probes inside various parts of the roaster.

-One method of determining the degree of roast is to evaluate the bean's color.
+A roast profile can be presented as a graph showing time on one axis and temperature on the other, which can be recorded manually or using computer software and data loggers linked to temperature probes inside various parts of the roaster.One method of determining the degree of roast is to evaluate the bean's color.
 As the coffee absorbs heat, the color shifts to yellow and then to increasingly darker shades of brown.
 During the later stages of roasting, oils appear on the surface of the bean.
 The roast will continue to darken until it is removed from the heat source.
 Coffee also darkens as it ages, making color alone a poor roast determinant.
 It is common for roasters to use a combination of temperature, smell, color, and sound to monitor the roasting process.
+The famous Italian roaster Gianni Frasi explains how artisanal roasting is fundamental in order to obtain a high quality coffee: "immersion in direct flame is purification, it makes a dead bean alive...the bean's dignity can only be guaranteed by an open flame."
+Also according to Frasi, the bean can be defined as perfectly toasted when it takes on a particular "friar's tunic" color nuance which can only be obtained in a precise instant of the process and which the craftsman must be able to grasp by sight.
+This particular coloring is proof that all the potential aromas of the green bean have been released.
+The craft system is codified by Italian author Luca Farinotti in his 2019 award-winning book World and restaurant.